KWaniova/TetrisGameInConsole/README.md

 2. make

-3. wejsc do basha: make login
+3. go to bash: make login
-   wejsc do build i odpalic game.out
+   go to build and lounch game.out